 The album opens with a piano version of the popular B-side “17 Days,” which is hard to recognize until Prince starts singing.
 Equally myopic are his versions of “Purple Rain” and “International Lover,” which are jazzed-up interpretations of the real thing.
 “Purple Rain” is unrecognizable.
 “Strange Relationship” is quirky but recognizable; it’s hard to believe he held that song in his back pocket for three years.
 “Cold Coffee & Cocaine” features Prince in his Morris Day voice; it was probably earmarked as a Time track at one time.

 What makes Piano & a Microphone a jewel in Prince’s catalog is simply his piano playing.
 We often think of Prince the guitarist, he of the amazing guitar riffs on “Let’s Go Crazy” and “While My Guitar Gently Weeps.”
 But we get to hear Prince simply fooling around on the piano, and his talent is apparent.
-There is hardly any mistakes; the melodies simply flow from his hands, with simple but effective bass lines running throughout the demos.
+There are hardly any mistakes; the melodies simply flow from his hands, with simple but effective bass lines running throughout the demos.
 His version of Joni Mitchell’s “A Case of You” is lovely; it’s clear that Prince held the singer-songwriter in high regard.
 It’s too bad it lasts only one minute and 40 seconds.

 At times you can tell that it’s a tape demo; the tape has been creased, and the sound quality goes in and out a bit.
 But it’s in remarkably good condition for a demo.
 Let’s hope that the next release will give us some full band demos that will showcase his songwriting ability instead of his instrumentality.